ezequielgdl/sprint-5/README.md

 It uses Bootstrap for the CSS.

+## Instructions

+Prerequisites

+Node.js and npm: Ensure you have Node.js and npm installed on your machine.
+You can download and install them from nodejs.org.
+Angular CLI: Install the Angular CLI globally using npm if you haven't already:

+`npm install -g @angular/cli`

+- Cloning the Repository

+1. Open Terminal/Command Prompt: Open your terminal or command prompt.

+2. Navigate to Your Desired Directory: Change the directory to where you want to clone the repository.
+For example:

+`cd path/to/your/directory`

+Clone the Repository: Use the git clone command followed by the URL of the repository.
+Replace repository-url with the actual URL of your Angular project's repository.

+`git clone repository-url`

+Navigate to the Project Directory: After cloning, navigate into the project directory.

+`cd name-of-cloned-repo`

+Installing Dependencies
+Install npm Packages: Run npm install to install all necessary dependencies specified in package.json.

+`npm install`

+Open the Project in a Code Editor: Open the cloned repository in your preferred code editor (e.g., VS Code, Sublime Text, etc.).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.